 - In the last panel of a Ears for Elves page, Elon grabs and pulls Myari's ear quite hard because he's angry at her/worried about her, and has finally found where she was hiding.

 - In Rusty and Co., when Madeline the Paladin tries to convince the reluctant Roxy and Presti to go save their Monster Adventurer friends, she notably grabs Roxanne's elven ear and twist hard.

 - John Paul Getty III was kidnapped in 1973.
-His grandfather, the then world's richest man, American multi-billionaire oil tycoon J. Paul Getty, refused to pay his grandson's $3 million ransom until one of the boy's ears was cut off and sent to a newspaper.
+His grandfather, then the world's richest man, American multi-billionaire oil tycoon J. Paul Getty, refused to pay his grandson's $3 million ransom.
+Subsequently, one of the boy's ears was cut off and sent to a newspaper.